 “Everything that I make,” says Lomné, “is a small reflection of the things that I love most.”

 From the class’s beginning to its end, that love shines through.
-After opening with reflections on the natural splendors that inspire her work, Lomné provides generous instruction in her own studio practices.
-Students will learn how to succeed with model making, mold pouring, color testing, color mixing, powder design, texture control, firing cycles, coldworking, troubleshooting, and more.
+Lomné opens with reflections on the natural splendors that inspire her work.
+She then provides generous instruction in her own studio practices.
+Students will learn how to succeed with model making, mold pouring, and color testing.
+They will learn to take charge of color mixing, powder design, texture control, firing cycles, coldworking, troubleshooting, and more.

-Whatever your experience level, you will benefit from (and likely delight in) the wealth of creative, technical, and personal insights that Alicia Lomné shares in this class.
+Whatever your experience level, you will benefit from (and likely delight in) this class.
+The wealth of creative, technical, and personal insights that Alicia Lomné shares is priceless.

 About the Artist